Moline Police uses humor on Facebook to find Halloween decoration vandal

-MOLINE, Illinois– The Moline Police Department is looking for a man who reportedly cut the extension cords on a Moline home’s Halloween decorations, making a Facebook post describing the “missed connection”.
+MOLINE, Illinois-- The Moline Police Department is looking for a man who reportedly cut the extension cords on a Moline home's Halloween decorations, making a Facebook post describing the "missed connection".

 The man went through one yard along 10th Street in Moline and cut the electrical cords on decorations, according to the post.